EKT/FSM-Engine/README.md

 }
 ```

-Then, we should declare the basic elements in out Spring context.
+Then, we should declare the basic elements in our Spring context.

 ```xml
     <!-- Event -->